harness/developer-hub/docs/first-gen/continuous-delivery/kubernetes-deployments/connect-to-your-target-kubernetes-platform.md

 ##### Running Scripts with a Delegate Outside of the Target Cluster

 If you use a Delegate installed outside of the target cluster, any scripts in your Pipeline need to use the `${HARNESS_KUBE_CONFIG_PATH}` expression to reference the path to a Harness-generated kubeconfig file containing the credentials you provided.
-If the step is  shell script, then you can select the a checkbox Include Infrastructure Selectors to use a Delegate installed outside of the target cluster.

 For example: